vanillasoap/dotfiles/firefox/README.md

 ### In Firefox 78+
-Add `ui.prefersReducedMotion` instance in about:config with the numeric value of `1` to prevent stuttering in the animation.
+Add the numeric value of `1` to the `ui.prefersReducedMotion` instance in about:config to prevent stuttering in the animation.